 - Similar questions…

-However, the answers to such interview questions are pretty much straightforward.
+However, the answers to these questions are pretty much straightforward.
 You should simply be honest and answer all the questions.
-But if you want to learn more about difficult behavioral and situational questions for social work job applicants, I recommend you to have a look at SocialWorkInterviewQuestions.com, where you can find a high quality analysis of this interview.
+But if you want to learn more about difficult behavioral and situational questions for social work job applicants, I recommend SocialWorkInterviewQuestions.com.
+You can find there a high quality analysis of this interview.

-We really hope that you will do it right way in your interview and get a job in social sector.
-Good Luck to You and do not forget to have a look at other articles on InterviewPenguin.com, especially on Unique interview tips, in order to prepare well for your job interview.
+We really hope that you will do it right way and get a job.
+Good Luck to You and do not forget to have a look at other articles on InterviewPenguin.com, too especially on Unique interview tips.
+Thank you!